edgio-docs/edgio-docs/src/guides/v7/edge-functions.md

 ### Usage {/* usage */}

-You can import these polyfills into your Edge Function file and use them as needed.
+You can import these polyfills into your edge function file and use them as needed.
 For example, if you need to use the `URL` and `Buffer` APIs, you can import the files directly.

 ```js filename="./edge-functions/example.js"
 import './polyfills/url-parse.js';